-The United Kingdom is a leading global economy and, according to The Interrnational Monetary Fund, it has the fifth largest GDP in the world in 2016.
+The United Kingdom is a leading global economy and, according to the International Monetary Fund, it has the fifth largest GDP in the world in 2018.
 It is also one of the most globalised economies and among the world's largest foreign direct investors.

-However, the UK country's recent decision to leave the EU saw the pound fall to its lowest level in more than 30 years.
-It is still too early to determine what the full impact of this and much will depend on the terms negotiated in the UK's exit deal.
+The UK's decision to leave the EU saw the pound fall to its lowest level in more than 30 years.
+However, it is still too early to determine the full impact of this and much will depend on the terms negotiated in the UK's exit deal.

 As is the case in most developed countries, the economy of the UK is overwhelmingly fuelled by the strength of its service sector, which accounts for almost 80 percent of its total GDP.
 The most prominent service sectors in the UK are banking, insurance and business.

 However, while financial and creative industries are dominant in the UK, it remains one of the world’s largest manufacturing economies.
-Many important players in the aerospace industry – such as BAE Systems and Rolls-Royce – are based in the UK.
-It's also home to prominent pharmaceutical companies such as GlaxoSmithKline and Astra Zenica.
-The automotive and construction industries have historically been prominent in the UK, but were hard hit by the recession.
+Many important players in the aerospace industry are based in the UK and it is also home to a number of prominent pharmaceutical companies.